telerik/blazor-docs/knowledge-base/listview-searchbox.md

 ## Description

-How to implement a ListView seach box, similar to the [SearchBox in the Blazor Grid](https://demos.telerik.com/blazor-ui/grid/searchbox)?
+How to implement a ListView search box, similar to the [SearchBox in the Blazor Grid](https://demos.telerik.com/blazor-ui/grid/searchbox)?
 I would like to use a single input to search and filter in all data fields of the ListView data.

 ## Solution